jskoiz/metar/packages/examples/README.md

 # x402 Demo Examples

-This package contains demo implementations showing how to use the x402 payment protocol with the Meter SDK.
+This package contains demo implementations showing how to use the x402 payment protocol with the Metar SDK.

 ## Overview

 The demo includes:

 1. **Demo Client** - A Node.js script demonstrating the complete payment flow
 2. **Demo Provider** - An Express server with a protected API endpoint